patsatzisdim/SIADS_SIMs_PINN_GSPT/README.md

 **Patsatzis, D. G., Russo, L., & Siettos, C. (2024).
 A physics-informed neural network method for the approximation of slow invariant manifolds for the general class of stiff systems of ODEs. arXiv preprint arXiv:2403.11591.**

-*Under review in SIAM Journal of Applied Dynamical Systems*
+*Accepted in SIAM Journal of Applied Dynamical Systems*

 Last updated by Patsatzis D. G., 4 Jul 2024